giangnv1601/Sensitive-Word-Detection-in-Audio-File/README.md

   <img src="imgs/visua_test.png" alt="Visualization" width="800"/>
 </p>

+### 🛠️ Development Directions of the Project
+1. Collect a more diverse training dataset, especially including Vietnamese speech data.
+2. Explore new ways of organizing training data, such as using longer phrases instead of single words, to reduce data collection, processing, and labeling time.
+3. Improve the model architecture to learn higher-level features.
+4. Investigate other deep neural networks, such as Siamese Neural Networks (SNN), or fine-tune existing models.

-## To clearly understand my learning process, you can visit the `docs` folder.
+## => To clearly understand my learning process, you can visit the `docs` folder.